PrincetonUniversity/hpc_beginning_workshop/04_first_job/README.md

 ssh <YourNetID>@adroit.princeton.edu "mkdir -p /scratch/network/<YourNetID>/python_test"
 ```

+If you are doing this exercise on Tiger, Della or Perseus then replace `/scratch/network/` with `/scratch/gpfs/`.

 Transfer the Python and Slurm scripts from your laptop to Adroit using the `scp` (secure copy) command:

 ```